APIDevTools/swagger-express-middleware/docs/middleware/CORS.md

 CORS middleware
 ============================
-Adds the appropriate CORS headers to each request and automatically responds to CORS preflight requests, all in compliance with your Swagger API definition.
+Adds the appropriate CORS headers to each request and automatically responds to CORS preflight requests, all in compliance with your OpenAPI definition definition.

 If you aren't familiar with how CORS works, then [here's a good explanation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 Don't worry if it seems really complicated &mdash; the CORS middleware handles it all for you.

 Example
 --------------------------
-This example uses the [PetStore.yaml](https://github.com/APIDevTools/swagger-express-middleware/blob/master/samples/PetStore.yaml) sample Swagger API.
+This example uses the [PetStore.yaml](https://github.com/APIDevTools/swagger-express-middleware/blob/master/samples/PetStore.yaml) sample OpenAPI definition.
 If you aren't familiar with using middleware in Express.js, then [read this first](http://expressjs.com/guide/using-middleware.html).

 ```javascript
 const util = require('util');